Altishofer/DFL_PeerBasedMixing/README.md

 - Implement more robust fragment-based aggregation

 ### Sandrin
-- Use persistent TCP connections (currently, each message uses a new socket)
+✅ Use persistent TCP connections (currently, each message uses a new socket)
 - Add message hashes for payload verification and replay protection
-- Introduce random synonyms for models and fragments to improve unlinkability
-- Real-time node statistics and visualization in the frontend
+- Introduce random synonyms for models and fragments to improve unlinkability ✅ Real-time node statistics and visualization in the frontend ✅ Add resend logic for lost packets
 - job based deployment